Vasyl Zinkevych: Chervona Ruta and international recognition

 In 1970, Zinkevych, without having any prior acting experience, was cast as the lead role of Boris in Chervona Ruta, one of the first Soviet television musicals.
 He played opposite to Sofia Rotaru, who played the female lead role Oksana.
 The film was debuted in 1971 and was a widespread success throughout the whole Soviet Union, but especially in Ukraine.
-In the film, Zinkevych sang several songs that became hits throughout Ukraine and most of the wider Soviet Union, such as "Mila moya" and "Chervona Ruta".
+In the film, Zinkevych sang several songs that became hits throughout Ukraine and most of the wider Soviet Union, such as "Myla moia" and "Chervona Ruta".
 For a long time, Zinkevych and Rotaru were miscredited to have sung "Vodohray" in the film, but the version that was played in the background was sung by Yaremchuk and Maria Isak.

 Due to the group's growing popularity, Smerichka was asked to perform a song during the first annual Pesnya goda in Moscow in 1971, alongside already established names such as Iosif Kobzon, Eduard Khil and Muslim Magomayev.
 In their Hutsul attire, Zinkevych and Yaremchuk looked very out of place in the Russian capital.
 The performance however was well-received by the audience and the clear confusion of the group, who was miscredited as "Semerichka", led to humour as well.

 For most of the early 1970s, Yaremchuk and Zinkevych performed as a duet and as shared lead singers of Smerichka, with sometimes Yaremchuk and other times Zinkevych taking the lead vocals.
 Despite Yaremchuk's growing popularity, Zinkevych was not left hurt in his pride this time.
 According to a fellow Smerichka singer, Zinkevych treated Yaremchuk, who had already lost both his parents by age of 20 in 1971, as a younger brother.

-Move to Lutsk and Chervona Ruta.
+ove to Lutsk and Chervona Ruta.
 10 Years Since

 In 1975, Zinkevych decided to leave Smerichka due to his inability to deal with the pressure of having to give up to four concerts a day.
 Zinkevych became the main singer of the VIA Svityaz.
 With this, he also moved away from the Bukovina and started living in Lutsk.
 In 1980, he also became the artistic director of the ensemble.
 For his work in the Ukrainian music, he received the title "Honoured Artist of the Ukrainian SSR" in 1978.

 In 1981, Zinkevych, Yaremchuk and Rotaru were featured in a short musical film, a spin-off from Chervona Ruta, titled Chervona Ruta.
 10 Years Since.
 The film featured the artists separately reminiscing about the film and as well as presenting new songs.
 In the film, Zinkevych performed "Zabud' pechal' ".